theharmonylab/topics/README.md

 This repository contains the code of an Experiment pipeline for Topic Modeling using LDA (Latent Dirichlet Allocation) written in R.

+When using this code, please reference "Leon Ackermann & Oscar Kjell (in progress).
+Visualizing different language formats.

 ## Table of Contents
 1. [Overview](#overview)
 2. [Installation](#installation)